The Rameau Project

 The Project began in November 2012 with Jonathan conducting the première of his edition of Rameau’s Anacréon (of 1754) with the world-renowned Orchestra of the Age of Enlightenment.
 From this auspicious start has grown a major collaboration which has so far given rise to two conferences, the first UK studio recording of a Rameau opera since 1980, numerous radio broadcasts and the performance of three of Rameau’s operas at London’s South Bank Centre, all presented with eighteenth-century choreography.

-Future plans include a conference on French performance practices (22-25 September 2016) and a major collaboration with the Royal College of Music, the Royal Ballet School, the Paris Conservatoire and the Centre de Musique Baroque de Versailles (CMBV) leading to a production of Rameau’s Les fêtes d’Hébé in 2016/17.
+Future plans include two forthcoming publications (2016), a conference on French performance practices (September 2017) and a fully staged production of Rameau’s Les fêtes d’Hébé in collaboration with the Royal College of Music, the Paris Opera and the Centre de Musique Baroque de Versailles (Easter 2017).